Excel Functions Tutorials

 - HLOOKUP function in excel is a case-insensitive lookup.
 It means if you write “tanuj” and “Tanuj” it will treat it same no effect on the output due to letter case.

-- There is a limitation in HLOOKUP in excel that is the ‘Lookup_value’ should be the topmost row of the ‘table_array’.
+- There is a limitation in HLOOKUP that is the ‘Lookup_value’ should be the topmost row of the ‘table_array’.
 If you need to retrieve the data from something else row than other excel formula is used in place of HLOOKUP in excel.

 - HLOOKUP supports special characters such as “*” or “?” in the ‘lookup_value’ parameter only if ‘lookup_value’ is a text string.

-Error in HLOOKUP function in excel
+Error in HLOOKUP Function

 There are three kinds of error which can come in HLOOKUP function in excel due to wrong arguments.